cleentfaar/devr/docs/3-Commands.md

  --no-interaction (-n) Do not ask any interactive question.
  ```

-There are also a number of commands related to configuring DEVGEN itself, for this, see [the Configuration doc](2-Configuration.md)
+There are also a number of commands related to configuring DEVR itself, for this, see [the Configuration doc](2-Configuration.md)